viralparekh/cvitcvss17/lab5/README.md

 * Question 1 : How does LSTM cell help alleviate the vanishing or exploding gradient problem present in vanilla RNN.

-* Question 2 : What is the differnce between stateful and stateless RNNs ?
+* Question 2 : What is the difference between stateful and stateless RNNs ?

+## Problem 2: Image Captioning

+* Dataset: MS COCO, MS COCO captions

+* Problem statement: Given a dataset of images and their captions (sentence descriptions), train a network to generate captions for novel images.
+The network we demonstrate here consists of a CNN encoder and RNN decoder.

+* Exercise 1: Test the network over few images of your choice.
+Can you reason about the success and failure cases.

+* Question 1: What changes are required in the architecture to make the network focus over regions in an image.